 The Company's liabilities are valued on a GAAP basis.
-Settlements not expected to be settled within a year are discounted using the prescribed discount rates provided by the Bermuda Monetary Authority as at 31 December 2019.
 Loans and Notes Payable are valued on a GAAP basis and Derivative Instruments are valued at quoted market prices.
 In the absence of an active market, prices are based on observable market inputs.